The Industrial Microwave Modeling Group

 Before the technical sessions, the participants meet in the Graduate Lounge (Room 206) of the Department of Electrical & Computer Engineering in Atwater Kent for refreshment and networking.

-This meeting will be focused on the topics in computational high frequency electromagnetics and should attract engineers, researchers and students working/interested in this discipline.
+This meeting is focused on the topics in computational high frequency electromagnetics and should attract engineers, researchers and students working/interested in this discipline.

 A specific driving force of this Seminar is the upcoming availability of the 3D conformal FDTD simulator QuickWave-3D/Concerto, one of the most powerful electromagnetic modeling software on the market today, in teaching and research activities of the WPI's Electrical and Computer Engineering Department.